booniepepper/booniepepper/README.md

 I can be reached at:

-- hiljusti(at)so.dang.cool for mostly everything
+- hiljusti(at)so.dang.cool for most stuff here
-- hiljusti(at)amazon.com for any Amazon or AWS projects I'm involved in
+- hiljusti(at)amazon.com for Amazon or AWS projects I'm involved in